 ATTADALE FARM OFFERS

 There is great nutritional value available in many animals correctly raised, fed and prepared.
 The same goes for flavor and a pleasant dining experience.
 Sheep are not an exception to this but rather a great example.
 University created, USDA accepted animal growth manipulation exercises are the great exception.
-In the United States, the goal of production volume has replaced the goal of product excellence.
+In the United States, the goal of production volume has replaced the goal of product quality.
 Most producers who are considered "smart" by the masses fall in line to enact the University findings and procedural practices they have created.
 The USDA participates by assigning their stamp of approval.

 Current trends are to increase sales by providing beef, pork and lamb that are considered by the powers and producers to be "good enough."
 Not the best.
 Good enough.
 And of course good enough is a subjective level set by the violators of our food supply.
 Marketing skills employing contemporary buzz words have improved and increased, but the intrinsic value of their created product continues its retreat.
 The goal of quantity has replaced the standard of quality.
 Consistent flavor, nutrition and carcass quality standards have been given the back seat to "numbers produced."
 And the tale is told in the health of America.
 Got pills?
 If you eat that stuff you best secure some.